veertuinc/helm-charts/README.md

 ## Synopsis

 - By default local-storage is used for the Registry.
-If the Registry pod is placed on a different node, data will be orphaned and not reachable.
+If the Registry pod is placed on a different node, data will be orphaned on the previous and Anka VM Templates will seem missing.
 This is not a good idea unless you only have a single node kubernetes cluster.
+EFS is available as an alternative (see the comments below in the yaml and section "Using EFS") which can be cross-az.
 -

 ## Usage